Skip to main content

 Aims and objectives

-Tumours in obesity-driven liver cancer can overrule the genes that are involved in normal liver functions, causing them to instead promote its own growth.
+A tumour in obesity-driven liver cancer can overrule the genes that are involved in normal liver functions, causing them to instead promote its own growth.
 If we can understand this, we can use it against the cancer, opening a new window of opportunity to treat liver cancer and set the basis for new drug development strategies.

-This will advance our understanding of not only liver cancer tumours but also of the dynamic interplay between the tumour and its cellular surroundings in the body.
-It will also help us understand what happens in the body and cells before the tumour is formed, such as how fatty liver disease progresses to liver cancer.
+This advances our understanding of not only liver cancer tumours but also of the dynamic interplay between the tumour and its cellular surroundings in the body.
+It helps us understand what happens in the body and cells before the tumour is formed, such as how fatty liver disease progresses to liver cancer.
+Importantly, we used data from men and women.

 Potential impact